The AI Money Trap, Part Two

 And Equinix, $8.7 billion of revenue in 2024 total, which has 270 data centers, put CapEx at $3.5 billion for the quarter too.

-Yet, in many of these cases, it's because these companies are, to quote a source of mine, functionally obsolete for this cycle, because legacy data centers are not plug-and-play ready for GPUs to slot into.
+Yet in many of these cases, it's because these companies are, to quote a source of mine, functionally obsolete for this cycle, because legacy data centers are not plug-and-play ready for GPUs to slot into.

 And remember, GPUs and the way they work with generative AI is just atypical.
+They burn them, they run them hot constantly.

-They're running full fucking tail.
+They're running full fucking tail the whole fucking time.

 All of which seems very good for Blackstone, unless you think, how does it actually make money here?